mj2905/ProjectMYP/project/README.md

 1) We can handle the data in its size : we already filtered it to get what we are interested into.
 2) We understand what is into the data : we certainly know what is missing in the data and what we will use in it.
-3) We considered ways to enrich, filter, transform the data according to your needs : yes we are because we need more details  on each entries than what is given.
+3) We considered ways to enrich, filter, transform the data according to your needs : yes we do, because we need more details on each entries than what is given.

-Our new plan is now to find a way to get all the metadata we needl, which we hope to be able to do using the amazon AWS student account we applied for.
+Our new plan is now to find a way to get all the metadata we need, which we hope to be able to do using the amazon AWS student account we applied for.

 Our final objective haven't changed, but we realized many obstacle are on our path, and we are finding solutions for them.